stuwilli/govalidate/README.md

 Forked from [Amasses](https://github.com/amasses/govalidate) fork of [Tonyhb's](https://github.com/tonyhb/govalidate) govalidate project.

 This fork has been reworked to return errors as a key value map.
+Field names in error messages will also be taken from JSON struct tags when available.

 Simple, fast and *extensible* validation for Go structs, using tags in all their goodness.
 It also validates anonymous structs automatically.